Olfactory language: Variation within languages

 Different populations speaking the same language and sharing cultural traditions may still display varied perceptions of an odour, based on its prevalence and most common source in each location.
 For example, one study showed that French speakers in Quebec find the scent of wintergreen more pleasant and edible than speakers in France.
 This is because the odour is commonly used in candies and sodas in North America, while in Europe it is used mainly in medicinal products.
-However, providing concrete names of the source of the odours caused cultural differences in responses to decrease or disappear, suggesting that providing more linguistic information about an odour tends to make its perception more salient in the mind of the smeller.
+However, providing concrete names for the source of the odours caused cultural differences in responses to decrease or disappear, suggesting that providing more linguistic information about an odour tends to make its perception more salient in the mind of the smeller.

 Clinical applications

 In a clinical setting, patients may undergo olfactory tests to aid in the diagnosis of mental disorders.
 A common test involves the use of "Sniffin' Sticks", a set of marker pens imbued with different scents at varying dilutions.
 Sniffin' Sticks are used both for diagnosis and for research into olfaction, including olfactory language.
 Due to linguistic variation across speech communities, the Sniffin' Sticks test must be validated for each country in which medical professionals wish to use it for diagnosis.
 Rather than using a literal translation of scent descriptors, researchers validating the test in a new country may need to change the translated descriptors to more culturally-appropriate terms for the speech community in question.
 For example, researchers validating the Sniffin' Sticks test for the Portuguese population changed the original translation of the grapefruit scent descriptor, toranja, to the Portuguese word for orange, laranja.
-This is because grapefruit are not commonly eaten in Portugal, which resulted in participant familiarity falling below the benchmark of 75%.
+This is because grapefruits are not commonly eaten in Portugal, which resulted in participant familiarity falling below the benchmark of 75%.
 Altering lesser known descriptors such as "grapefruit" to less literal but more culturally-relevant translations increased familiarity to within the range expected for healthy populations.
 This validated the Sniffin' Sticks test for the Portuguese population without requiring the scents themselves to be altered.